pairinteraction/pairinteraction/README.md

 - [Overview About pairinteraction's Architecture] - Find out how pairinteraction is structured.

+- [Style Guide] - Learn about the coding style used in pairinteraction.

 - [Database Format] - Explore the database for storing atomic states and matrix elements.

 **Utility Tools [External Links]**